-So why did they put, in 1989 -- beginning in 1989, they pointed out when that income came in it was always distributed 35 percent to Eleanor, 65 percent to Marjorie, and that's how the K-1s were issued and that's how the tax returns were filed.
+So why did they put, in 1989 -- beginning in 1989, they pointed out until about 2006, on certain oil division orders and leases, why do they just list the EIN number of Trust Number 2?
+Frankly, we have the explanation from Mr. Haina who explained that that was just done for convenience purposes that had no binding effect or no legal effect on who was entitled to the income, and that when that income came in it was always distributed 35 percent to Eleanor, 65 percent to Marjorie, and that's how the K-1s were issued and that's how the tax returns were filed.